wheckman/wowser/README.md

 # Walt's wowser
-Playwright-based scraping browser built with features to make scraping easier and bypass common fingerprinting techniques.
+Java Playwright-based scraping browser built with features to make scraping easier and bypass common fingerprinting techniques.

 Initial build including examples for headless and non-headless versions of Chromium, Gecko, and Webkit browsers.